buhrmi/buhrmi/README.md

 ### [Inertia X Æ A-Xii](https://github.com/buhrmi/inertiax)

-An alternative to Hotwire, Inertia X is our preferred library to build native-feeling progressive web apps using Ruby on Rails.
+Positioned as an alternative to Hotwire, Inertia X is our preferred way to build native-feeling apps using Ruby on Rails.

 ### [LiveStores](https://github.com/buhrmi/livestores)